 First Insight is delighted that U.S. Vision and Nationwide Vision took the time to carefully assess and compare various optometry EHRs over two years, before making its final selection.

 For nearly 24 years, our promise to our customers is to always demonstrate a genuine concern for their optometry and ophthalmology business at every touch point—troubleshooting their problems and soliciting input for new eye care EHR and practice management solutions.

-When Dr. Lowell Lebovitz began looking for an optometry software program for his practice, he chose an EHR and practice management system that would support long-term goals of continued growth, profitability, efficiency and stability.
-He needed a system that would improve business efficiencies, so he could spend less time on paperwork and more time with patients.
+When Dr. Lowell Lebovitz began looking for optometry EHR software for his practice, he chose an eye care EHR and practice management system that would support long-term goals of continued growth, profitability, efficiency, and stability.
+He needed an EHR system that would improve business efficiencies, so he could spend less time on paperwork and more time with patients.

-Are you planning to purchase or lease optometry or ophthalmology EHR and practice management software, business equipment and machinery, or office furniture for your practice this year?
-Don’t forget to take advantage of Section 179, which has a deduction limit of $510,000 for “qualifying” equipment and computer software that was purchased and put into use between January 1 and December 31, 2017.
+Don’t forget about Section 179 if you are planning to purchase or lease optometry or ophthalmology EHR and practice management software, business equipment and machinery, or office furniture for your practice this year.
+Take advantage of the $510,000 tax deduction limit for “qualifying” equipment and computer software that was purchased and put into use between January 1 and December 31, 2017.

-In an era of declining reimbursements, high-deductible health plans, and constant industry challenges, profit margins are tighter than ever for most medical practices.
-Medical providers should be able to focus on patient care—instead of paperwork and payments.
-That’s why having end-to-end revenue cycle management (RCM) processes in place are important to running a successful practice, so your revenue doesn’t slip through the cracks.
+In an era of declining reimbursements, high-deductible health plans, and constant industry challenges, profit margins are tighter than ever for most optometry and ophthalmology practices.
+Healthcare professionals should be able to focus on patient care—instead of medical billing paperwork and payments.

 We’re excited to announce that First Insight Corporation was honored for the sixth year in a row by Elearning!
 Media Group as a “2017 Learning!
 100 award winner” for achieving excellence in the “Performance” category for our personalized customer training.